 Literacy development is the process of learning words, sounds, and language.
 Children develop literacy skills to learn to read and write confidently and improve their communication skills.
-The stages of literacy development vary depending on the child but this guide gives a fundamental outline of what a professional should understand if they are to help children.
-Understanding literacy development in children is key for helping them in terms of their education and future beyond.
-Comprehension of literacy development and how to address each of the stages of literacy development will help set up educators, students, and all involved in the lives of children for success.
+The stages of such development vary depending on the child but this guide gives a fundamental outline of what a professional should understand if they are to help children.
+Children learn language and literacy through various mediums and understanding a child’s literacy is key for helping them in terms of their education and future beyond.
+Comprehension of literacy development at home and how to address each of the stages of literacy development in children will help set up educators, students, and all involved in the lives of children for success.

 Why Literacy Development Matters?